qua123a/SafeGate_2024_Project/Lê Văn Quân/Shop_Web_2024/readme.md

-1: Install Apache Netbeans IDE
+1: Install Apache Netbeans IDE <br>
 2: Install Apache Tomcat 10.0.18
 3: Install MySQL Workbench 8.0
 4: Clone my project from this git and Open it in Netbeans